Azyura203/KaneDocs/README.md

 npm run dev
 ```

-Visit `http://localhost:4321` to see your documentation site.
+Visit `http://localhost:4321` to see your documentation platform.

 ### Environment Setup